Rachel Cole, co-Founder & lead teacher

-Harry serves as Bauhaus Montessori’s Executive Director, working to design and implement the school’s vision, curriculum, and overall strategy.
+Harry serves as the Executive Director for both Bauhaus Montessori Foundation and University Montessori School, working to design and implement the schools’ vision, curriculum, and overall strategy.
 For Harry, Montessori is more than just a pedagogy, it is a framework for purposeful and mindful living.

 Harry is an American Montessori Society “AMS” credentialed Secondary I/II instructor who has worked with children of all ages throughout his instructional career.
-Harry currently serves as the Learning Specialist for Tulane University, where he holds a leadership position focusing on the implementation of Universal Design for Learning “UDL” in pedagogical philosophy, while simultaneously maintaining a caseload of students coping with Learning Differences and Disabilities.
+Harry previously served as the Learning Specialist for Tulane University, where he specialized on the implementation of Universal Design for Learning “UDL” in pedagogical philosophy, while simultaneously maintaining a caseload of students coping with Learning Differences and Disabilities.

-Harry has several qualifications that inform his work, including: Montessori Applied to Children At Risk “MACAR”; Mental Health First Aid, USA; Facilitating Trauma-Informed Motivational Conversations; Academic Strategies & Executive Function Support; Fundamentals of Strategic & Organization Planning; Organizational Change Management.
+Harry has several qualifications that inform his work, including: Montessori Applied to Children At Risk “MACAR”; Mental Health First Aid; Facilitating Trauma-Informed Motivational Conversations; Academic Strategies & Executive Function Support; Fundamentals of Strategic & Organization Planning; Organizational Change Management.

 Harry is a public speaker, lecturer, and workshop facilitator actively working with pre- and post-secondary organizations to address challenges faced by students struggling to succeed in traditional learning environments.